apache/incubator-kie-kogito-runtimes/addons/common/kubernetes/README.md

 ### Discovery Service with custom WIH

-- [The onboarding Example](https://github.com/kiegroup/kogito-examples/tree/stable/onboarding-example) uses this add-on to discovery other Kogito Process deployed in the same Kubernetes cluster via a custom Work Item Handler.
+- [The onboarding Example](https://github.com/kiegroup/kogito-examples/tree/stable/onboarding-example) uses this add-on to discover other Kogito Process deployed in the same Kubernetes cluster via a custom Work Item Handler.